aholinch/orekit-sgp4-xp/README.md

 To call binaries from Java, you can use JNA or JNI.
 I've done a sample implementation of each following the examples provided by USSF.

 This repository is setup as an eclipse project that has all of the dependencies you need to compile the `TLEPropagator` instances for Orekit.
-We have one class that uses JNA, `USSFJnaTLEPropagator`, and one that uses JNI, `USSFJnaTLEPropagator`.
+We have one class that uses JNA, `USSFJnaTLEPropagator`, and one that uses JNI, `USSFJniTLEPropagator`.

 # Running the Code
 To run the code in this repository you need the following